 "The scientific evidence is compelling," says Herbert Peterson, M.D., chief of CDC's women's health and fertility branch.
 "We're not guessing about this."

-The spermicide nonoxynol-9, used in some condoms, has been shown to be effective as a contraceptive, and may reduce the risk of transmitting certain STDs.
-But the spermicide has not been proven to prevent sexual transmission of HIV.
+The spermicide nonoxynol-9, used in some condoms, has been shown to be effective as a contraceptive, and may reduce the risk of transmitting certain STIs.
+However, the spermicide has not been proven to prevent sexual transmission of HIV.

 Similarly, lambskin (or natural membrane) condoms, while effective for contraception, should not be used for disease protection because the naturally occurring pores in lambskin are large enough to allow some viruses to pass through.